AVSystem/developer-zone/docs/Cloud_integrations/LoRaWAN/LoRagateway.md

 ## Overview

-A LoRaWAN gateway is a radio module that functions as a communication device between end devices and a LoRaWAN network server (LNS) within a LoRa network.
+A LoRaWAN Gateway is a radio module that functions as a communication device between end devices and a LoRaWAN Network Server (LNS) within a LoRaWAN network.

-A LoRa network is a low-power, wide-area network (LPWAN) designed for connecting devices over long distances with low power consumption.
+A LoRaWAN network is a low-power, wide-area network (LPWAN) designed for connecting devices over long distances with low power consumption.
 This network is perfect for IoT sensor networks and asset-tracking applications.

 Once a gateway receives data from an end-device, it forwards it to the LNS which processes and delivers the data to the appropriate application server.

 ## Prerequisites

 You need an active [The Things Stack Cloud](https://www.thethingsindustries.com/stack/plans/) account.
-For more information, read The Things Stack Cloud [documentation](https://www.thethingsindustries.com/docs/the-things-stack/cloud/).
+For more information, read [The Things Stack Cloud documentation](https://www.thethingsindustries.com/docs/the-things-stack/cloud/).

 ## Integration with LoRaWAN Network Server

-To connect LoRa gateway devices with Coiote, you need to set up integration with a LoRaWAN Network Server - The Things Stack.
+To connect LoRaWAN Gateway devices with {{coiote_short_name}}, you need to set up integration with a LoRaWAN Network Server. {{coiote_short_name}} supports one of the LoRaWAN Network Servers - The Things Stack.
 To set up the integration:

-1. Go to *Integration > LoRaWAN gateways*.
+1. Go to *Integration > LoRaWAN Gateways*.
 2. Click **Connect** in The Things Stack card.
 3. Provide the required data and click **Save**.

 !!!
 Important
     The integration data is not validated when setting the configuration.
 It will be validated once you add the first LoRaWAN device.
-If the validation results in an error when adding the first LoRaWAN device, return to the integration panel and correct the configuration.
+If the validation results in an error when adding the first LoRaWAN Gateway device, return to the integration panel and correct the configuration.

-## Adding LoRaWAN gateway devices
+## Adding LoRaWAN Gateway devices

-To add a LoRaWAN gateway:
+To add a LoRaWAN Gateway:

 1. Go to *Device Inventory*.
 2. Click **Add device** and then **Add device manually** under LORAWAN GATEWAY DEVICES.
 3. Select connection via the Bootstrap Server or via the Management Server.

     !!!
 Info
-        Connecting a device via the Bootstrap Server is unavailable in the Developer plan.
+        Connecting devices via the Bootstrap Server is unavailable in the Developer plan.

 4. Follow the steps in the device creator.

-Adding a LoRaWAN gateway via the Management Server consists of two steps:
+Adding a LoRaWAN Gateway via the Management Server consists of two steps:

 - **Step 1: Configure your device connection**
 - **Step 2: Connect your device**

-Adding a gateway via the Bootstrap Server consists of three steps:
+Adding a LoRaWAN Gateway via the Bootstrap Server consists of three steps:

 - **Step 1: Configure your device connection**
 - **Step 2: Configure server connection**